Moving the Goalposts

 Films — Animated

 - The Wicked Stepmother from the Disney version of Cinderella promises Cinderella to let her go to the ball... if she can find a dress, and if she finishes her chores on time.
 Naturally, she and the stepsisters pile on the chores so that she can never be done on time, let alone find a dress.
-When she does come down with a dress (courtesy of her animal friends), the stepmother lets the sisters rip it to shreds.
+When she does comes out with a dress (courtesy of her animal friends), the stepmother lets the sisters rip it to shreds.

 Films — Live-Action